 A Geologic Transect of the Central Appalachians

 Wednesday, September 13 - Driving!
-We departed from Denison University at 4:30 PM.
-We drove to Seneca Rocks area in eastern West Virginia.
+We departed from Denison University at 4:30 p.m.
+Drove to the Seneca Rocks area in eastern West Virginia.
 We spent the night in Seneca Rocks, WV.

 Friday, September 15 - Allegheny Plateau to the Blue Ridge Province.
 Departed early and drove to Spruce Knob, the highest point along the Allegheny Front in West Virginia, for an overview and comparison of the Allegheny Plateau with the Valley and Ridge province.
-We descended west from there to the Sinks of Gandy, with an opportunity to go underground to investigate a natural cave system.
-We then drove eastward through the Valley and Ridge and cross the Great Valley of Virginia, stopping at various points of interest and ending the day in Proterozoic crystalline rocks at Front Royal, Virginia.
+We descended west from there to the Sinks of Gandy, and had an opportunity to go underground to investigate a natural cave system.
+We then drove eastward through the Valley and Ridge and across the Great Valley of Virginia, stopping at various points of interest and ending the day in Proterozoic crystalline rocks at Front Royal, Virginia.
 We spent the night in Front Royal, VA.

 Sunday, September 17 - Back across the Valley and Ridge to Ohio.
-We returned across the Valley and Ridge to Ohio, with a stop at the classic Sidling Hill Syncline on I-68 in Maryland. returning to Denison about 6:00 PM.
+We returned across the Valley and Ridge to Ohio, with a stop at the classic Sidling Hill Syncline on I-68 in Maryland.
+We returned to Denison about 6:00 PM